-The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the Notes are subject to certain conditions precedent such as the receipt by the underwriters of officers' certificates and legal opinions.
-The underwriting agreement provides that the underwriters will purchase all of the Notes if any of the Notes are purchased.
-If an underwriter defaults, the underwriting agreement provides that, under the circumstances, the purchase commitments of the non-defaulting underwriters may be increased or the underwriting agreement may be terminated.
-We have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended (the "Securities Act"), or to contribute to payments the underwriters may be required to make in respect of those liabilities.
+The underwriting agreement provides that the obligations of the underwriter to pay for and accept delivery of the Notes are subject to certain conditions precedent such as the receipt by the underwriter of officers' certificates and legal opinions.
+The underwriting agreement provides that the underwriter will purchase all of the Notes if any of the Notes are purchased.
+We have agreed to indemnify the underwriter against certain liabilities, including liabilities under the Securities Act of 1933, as amended (the "Securities Act"), or to contribute to payments the underwriter may be required to make in respect of those liabilities.

-The underwriters are offering the Notes, subject to their acceptance of the Notes from us and subject to prior sale.
-The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
+The underwriter is offering the Notes, subject to its acceptance of the Notes from us and subject to prior sale.
+The underwriter reserves the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.

-The underwriters have agreed to purchase the Notes from us at 98.0% of the aggregate principal amount of the Notes, which will result in aggregate proceeds to us of approximately \$122.1 million, after deducting the underwriting discount and the estimated offering expenses payable by us.
+The underwriter has agreed to purchase the Notes from us at % of the aggregate principal amount of the Notes, which will result in aggregate proceeds to us of approximately \$ million, after deducting the underwriting discount and the estimated offering expenses payable by us.